Adaptive Bayesian computation for efficient biobank-scale genomic inference: Results

-Before comparing the performance of AF-CAVI to the vanilla version of CAVI, we present a toy simulation that demonstrates the advantage of Bayesian hierarchical modeling for molecular QTL mapping, over conventional univariate testing.
-To limit the computational burden under the vanilla algorithm, we choose a relatively small dataset, with $p = 200$ consecutive SNPs on chromosome 19, $n = 36\,626$ individuals.
-We then simulate simulate associations for a single active SNP with $200$ responses out of $q = 1000$ responses in total; this SNP therefore constitutes a hotspot.
+Before comparing the performance of AF-CAVI to the Vanilla version of CAVI, we present a toy simulation that demonstrates the advantage of BHMs for molecular QTL mapping, over conventional univariate testing.
+To limit the computational burden under the Vanilla algorithm, we choose a relatively small dataset, with $p = 200$ consecutive SNPs on chromosome 1 for all $n = 36\,626$ individuals.
+We then simulate associations for a single active SNP with $200$ responses out of simulated $q = 1\,000$ responses; this SNP therefore constitutes a hotspot.
 We also set a very low percentage of variance explained by the single SNP of $h^2_m = 0.05\%$ to simulate a challenging scenario with a large number of weak association signals.
-We then compare the statistical performance of univariate screening (using the \texttt{glm} function in PLINK2) and atlasQTL with vanilla CAVI.
-To mitigate method-specific discrepancies caused by the differences in handling proxy signals due to the LD structure, we treat the $200$ SNPs as a single locus and summarize the output of each method by taking the minimum \emph{p}-value across all SNPs for each response in the univariate case, and the maximum PPI for atlasQTL.
-The corresponding Receiver Operating Characteristic (ROC) and Precision Recall (PR) curves shown in Figure~\ref{fig:toy} indicate that atlasQTL (AUROC 0.932 and AUPRC 0.891) largely outperforms univariate screening (AUROC 0.855 and AUPRC 0.768).
+We then compare the statistical performance of univariate screening (using the \texttt{glm} function in PLINK2) and atlasQTL with Vanilla CAVI.
+To mitigate method-specific discrepancies caused by the differences in handling proxy signals due to the LD structure, we treat the $200$ SNPs as a single locus and summarize the output of each method by taking the minimum \emph{p}-value across all SNPs for each response in the univariate analysis, and the maximum posterior probability of inclusion (PPI) in the atlasQTL analysis.
+The corresponding Receiver Operating Characteristic (ROC) and Precision Recall (PR) curves shown in Figure~\ref{fig:toy} indicate that atlasQTL largely outperforms univariate screening, with AUROC of 0.932 vs 0.855, and AUPRC of 0.891 vs 0.768.
 This demonstrates the increased power of multivariate Bayesian methods which share information across co-regulated proteins to enhance the detection of weak pQTL signals.
-This observation has been extensively validated by \textcite{ruffieux_global-local_2020-1} in their evaluation of the atlasQTL model, as well as in other Bayesian QTL mapping models \cite{scott-boyer_integrated_2012, ruffieux_efficient_2017, kemper_multi-trait_2018}.
+This observation has been extensively validated by \textcite{ruffieux_global-local_2020} in their evaluation of the atlasQTL model, as well as in other Bayesian QTL mapping contexts \cite{scott-boyer_integrated_2012, ruffieux_efficient_2017, kemper_multi-trait_2018}.